Meal

 -

-"Kanaishi" peculiar to Oga, the key to cooking
+The "Kana-ishi" unique to Oga, the key to cooking

-*For additional options: 1 tub for 4 people: 8,800 yen / 1 tub for 5 people or more: 2,200 yen per person (Tax included)
+When provided as an additional option: 1 tub for 4 persons: 8,800 yen, 1 tub for 5 persons or more: 2,200 yen per person *Tax included.

-Additional dishes to decorate the feast
+Additional dishes to add color to the party

 -